VHP4Safety/cloud/docs/index.md

 #### AOP-Builder

-A tool to explore scientific literature to extract relevant entities and their relations for AOP construction, using AI. [[more information](service/aop-builder.md)]
+A tool that supports Adverse Outcome Pathway (AOP) development by extracting key scientific entities and their relationships from literature. [[more information](service/aop-builder.md)]

 #### AOP-Suite

-A web-based tool for building, visualizing, and analyzing Adverse Outcome Pathway (AOP) networks.
-It serves as an extended user interface for the pyaop Python package and AOP-Wiki RDF SPARQL endpoint. [[more information](service/aopsuite.md)]
+A web-based tool for building, visualizing and analyzing Adverse Outcome Pathway (AOP) networks. [[more information](service/aopsuite.md)]

 #### AOP-Wiki Snorql UI

-A graphical interface to make queries to the AOP-Wiki SPARQL endpoint. [[more information](service/aopwiki.md)]
+A graphical interface for creating, preloading and exporting SPARQL queries tailored to your usecases. [[more information](service/aopwiki.md)]

 #### AOP-Wiki API

-A REST API for AOP-Wiki content to make SPARQL queries. [[more information](service/aopwikiapi.md)]
+A REST API for creating and accessing content in the AOP-Wiki database. [[more information](service/aopwikiapi.md)]

 #### ArrayAnalysis

-A user-friendly service to conduct quality control and pre-processing analyses for microarray data. [[more information](service/arrayanalysis.md)]
+A user-interface for preprocessing and statistically analyzing RNA-sequencing and microarray transcriptomics data. [[more information](service/arrayanalysis.md)]

 #### BridgeDb

-A framework to map identifiers between various biological databases and related sources. [[more information](service/bridgedb.md)]
+A framework for mapping identifiers across biological databases and related sources. [[more information](service/bridgedb.md)]

 #### CDK Depict

-A webservice to convert SMILES into 2D depictions in either SVG, PNG, and PNG formats. [[more information](service/cdkdepict.md)]
+A webservice for generating chemical structure images from SMILES inputs. [[more information](service/cdkdepict.md)]

 #### VHP4Safety Wikibase User Interface

-A Synia-based graphical user interface to the content of the VHP4Safety Wikibase using SPARQL queries. [[more information](service/kb.md)]
+A Synia-based graphical user interface to the content of the VHP4Safety Wikibase. [[more information](service/kb.md)]

 #### MolAOP analyser

-The MolAOP analyser service enables users to analyse transcriptomic data in the context of molecular Adverse Outcome Pathways (AOPs).
-The tool allows users to upload differential expression data or select from built-in demo datasets.
-It then guides them through gene selection, visualisation (volcano plots), and Key Event enrichment analysis based on predefined KE-to-pathway mappings. [[more information](service/molaopanalyser.md)]
+An online service for analyzing transcriptomic data in the context of molecular Adverse Outcome Pathways (AOPs), supporting data upload or demo datasets for gene selection, visualization and Key Event (KE) enrichment analysis. [[more information](service/molaopanalyser.md)]

 #### OP PBK Model

-Physiologically based pharmacokinetic model for organophosphates [[more information](service/oppbk_model.md)]
+An online physiologically based pharmacokinetic model for organophosphates [[more information](service/oppbk_model.md)]

 #### O-QT — OECD QSAR Toolbox AI Assistant

-A multi-agent assistant that connects to a locally running OECD QSAR Toolbox Web API to analyze chemicals, profile hazards, and suggest read-across strategies.
-O’QT fetches properties, experimental data, and profiling outputs from the Toolbox and synthesizes them into an AI-generated report. [[more information](service/oqt_assistant.md)]
+An online assistant for using the OECD QSAR Toolbox to analyze chemicals, assess hazards and generate AI-based summary reports. [[more information](service/oqt_assistant.md)]

 #### qAOP-App

-An interactive tool offering an overview and dynamic time‐course predictions of KEs and AOs via ODE‐based qAOP models, based on VHP4Safety case studies. [[more information](service/qaop_app.md)]
+An interactive tool for visualizing and predicting key events (KEs) and adverse outcomes (AOs) over time using ODE-based qAOP models, illustrated with VHP4Safety case studies. [[more information](service/qaop_app.md)]

 #### QSPRpred

-This tool is intended for hazard assessment of novel chemicals.
-A user can give their chemical of interest and predict its activity on various endpoints.
-This prediction is done by target-specific QSAR models that have been created within the VHP4Safety consortium.
-Each of the models is specific for an endpoint related to a molecular initiation event from an adverse outcome pathway.
-This makes the models relevant for hazard assessment.
-To see how such models can be applied in a risk assessment context, go to the case studies on the platform (https://platform.vhp4safety.nl/casestudies). [[more information](service/qsprpred.md)]
+An online tool for chemical activity prediction for various endpoints using target-specific and pretrained QSAR models. [[more information](service/qsprpred.md)]

 #### SOM Prediction

-A webservice to conduct protein-structure and reactivity based (P450) site-of-metabolism prediction. [[more information](service/sombie.md)]
+A webservice for prediction of protein-structure and reactivity based (P450) site-of-metabolism. [[more information](service/sombie.md)]

 #### ToxTempAssistant

-A tool that uses Large Language Models to harmonize and complete method descriptions of in vitro toxicity tests based on the ToxTemp template.
-The tool alleviates the administrative burden on toxicologists by extracting methodological details from contextual documents, such as protocols, publications, or lab notebooks, and generating structured draft responses to the 77 questions of the ToxTemp template. [[more information](service/toxtemp_assistant.md)]
+An online tool for harmonizing in vitro toxicity test methods using Large Language Models, based on the ToxTemp template where it extracts details from protocols, publications or lab notes to create structured draft responses. [[more information](service/toxtemp_assistant.md)]

 #### TXG-MAPr

-An online application to implement weighted gene co-expression network analysis (WGCNA) derived from the Primary Human Hepatocytes (PHH) TG-GATEs data sets. [[more information](service/txg_mapr.md)]
+An online application for implementation of weighted gene co-expression network analysis (WGCNA) derived from publicly available transcriptomic datasets from the TG-GATEs database. [[more information](service/txg_mapr.md)]

 #### VHP4Safety Glossary

-A collection of ontology with the names, abrreviations and definitions of the terminology that is used in the VHP4Safety project. [[more information](service/vhp_glossary.md)]
+A collection of ontology with names, abrreviations and definitions of the terminology that is used within the VHP4Safety project. [[more information](service/vhp_glossary.md)]

 #### VHP4Safety Wikibase

-A Wikibase instance to store and present information about toxic, safe and potentially toxic compounds related to the VHP4Safety project. [[more information](service/wikibase.md)]
+A Wikibase instance for storing and presenting information about toxic, safe and potentially toxic compounds related to the VHP4Safety project. [[more information](service/wikibase.md)]

 #### WikiPathways - AOP Portal

-An Adverse Outcome Pathway (AOP) portal for WikiPathways to highlight the molecular basis of AOPs or events in AOPs. [[more information](service/wikipathways_aop.md)]
+An Adverse Outcome Pathway (AOP) portal on WikiPathways for exploring the molecular basis of AOPs and their key events (KEs). [[more information](service/wikipathways_aop.md)]

 #### xploreaop

-A web application to visualize Adverse Outcome Pathway (AOP) networks and interactively explore the AOPs for two liver outcomes, Cholestasis and Steatosis. [[more information](service/xploreaop.md)]
+A web application for visualization of Adverse Outcome Pathway (AOP) networks and interactive exploration of AOPs for two liver outcomes. [[more information](service/xploreaop.md)]

 ------------------------------------------